- Member Impact

 2016 – Acquires Pulse Broadband LLC, to enable NRTC to accelerate its efforts to provide a full range of technology solutions to its electric and telephone members in the areas of broadband and communications services.

-2017 – Forms partnership with Silver Spring Networks, Inc., to bring high-performance, multi-application Gen5 platform to NRTC's electric utility membership.
+2017 – Forms partnership with Silver Spring Networks, Inc. (now Itron), to bring high-performance, multi-application Gen5 platform to NRTC's electric utility membership.
 The agreement allows NRTC to offer reliable, two-way advanced metering infrastructure (AMI) and other future smart grid and related applications.